 I don't know who Erin Scott's Aunt Nita is, but she does make amazing cookies.
 Her use of turbinado sugar is a bit of genius because it gives the cookies a toothsome crunch and a hint of caramel flavor.

 The only adjustments I would suggest to this recipe would be to add some cardamom or cinnamon.
-The next time I make them, I'd also like to increase the oats to 2 cups and scale back the coconut to 1 cup.
-It's tempting to toss in a handful of chopped dates.
-But, I am publishing the original recipe here as a tribute to the ingenious Aunt Nita.
+I've also increased the oats to 2 cups and scaled back the coconut to 1 cup.
+It's tempting to toss in a handful of chopped dates instead of walnuts.
+Thank you, Aunt Nita!